 1. Witness Your Thoughts

-Spend a few days to a week, just observing your thought patterns. make mental notes of how often you repeat certain beliefs.
+Spend a few days to a week, just observing your thought patterns.
+Make mental notes of how often you repeat certain beliefs.
 You will be surprised how many times a day you are reinforcing unhealthy patterns.
-Don’t try to forcefully stop these thoughts, just let them pass without judgment.
+Don’t try to stop these thoughts forcefully, just let them pass without judgment.
 If you are hard on yourself for being hard on yourself, this will not solve anything.
 We all have these tendencies, have compassion for yourself, and let the thoughts come as they normally would.
 Note what kind of thoughts you are thinking and how often they arise.

 2. Replace Negative Thoughts With Positive Thoughts

 Once you have identified your most self-sabotaging patterns, start working with one of them.
-You can choose to work on your most destructive and limiting pattern or you can choose something which is not so deeply rooted, something which you perceive may be easier to change – in this way you will gain confidence in your ability to change your belief system, and in time you will have more faith in your ability to tackle more serious patterns in your life.
+You can choose to work on your most destructive and limiting pattern, or you can choose something which is not so deeply rooted.
+By starting with something which you think may be easier to change you will gain confidence in your ability to change your belief system, and in time, you will have more faith in your ability to tackle more serious patterns in your life.

-Work continuously to change your thoughts in all areas where you find you are limiting yourself or enforcing negative thinking.
-Eventually it will become an automatic reflex and before you a negative though can work it’s way into you consciousness, you will already be thinking positively and and constructively.
+Work continuously to improve your thoughts in all areas where you find you are limiting yourself or enforcing negative thinking.
+Eventually, it will become an automatic reflex and before you a negative though can work it’s way into your consciousness, you will already be thinking positively and constructively.

 Examples of How You Can Use Conscious Change of Thought to: